Russia, The New Power in Central Africa

-He points out that in many ways Russia has simply adopted the American approach, of employing PMCs that are closely aligned with the government — such as the controversial US company Blackwater, which had many key contracts in Iraq and Afghanistan.
+He points out that in many ways Russia has simply adopted the American approach, of employing PMCs that are closely aligned with the government — such as Blackwater, which had many key contracts in Iraq and Afghanistan.
 “After all, it is the United States that has implemented this model,” said Vircoulon.

 There’s no interest in such details in the local media, which has increasingly adopted a pro-Russian tilt.
 Even relatively small initiatives — such as a donation of sports equipment to a school, or a trampoline to a childcare facility — receive extensive coverage.

 There have also been reports that some local journalists have taken Russian money to write supportive articles.
 “Here, the press has to work with incentives.
-If anyone wants reporting on his activities, it often requires some kind of payment for the journalist,” said Yannick Nalimo, a part-time journalist and NGO-founder, who regularly feeds local blogs and newspapers.
+If anyone wants reporting on his activities, it often requires some kind of payment for the journalist”, said Yannick Nalimo, a civil society member, who regularly feeds local blogs and newspapers.
 “There is no advertising in the Central African media, so journalists need to survive.”

 At the same time, a virulent press campaign has targeted the UN peacekeeping mission, France, and some foreign journalists who have been accused of seeking to destabilize the country.